fes.de

 Amanda Ngabirano

 Ms. Amanda Ngabirano is an urban and regional planner and lecturer at Makerere University, with a focus on connecting research, practice, and people for meaningful change.
 Her interests include urban mobility, inclusiveness, and a just transition.
 She has participated in numerous urban mobility projects, primarily advocating for inclusive, sustainable, and people-centered solutions as an expert in stakeholder engagement.
 Her research spans informality, transport complexities, urban mobility integration, modal split, clean mobility, road safety, and public space quality, especially in Kampala and East Africa, in collaboration with local and international colleagues.
+Currently, she chairs the Greater Kampala Metropolitan Area (GKMA) Urban Mobility Consultative Forum, a platform designed to foster dialogue during the transitional phase between public transport providers and regulators.
+Previously, Ms. Ngabirano served as Chairperson of Uganda’s National Physical Planning Board, the top authority for physical planning in the country.

 Nice Amon Mwansasu